 “Life takes on meaning in the minute-by-minute reality in which we experience ourselves achieving ordinary things.”
 Gary Kielhofner, DrPH, OTR, FAOTA

-Even after almost five years of practicing, I still get so much joy with these typically “ordinary” life activities.
+Even after over seven years of practicing OT, I still get so much joy with these typically “ordinary” life activities.

 “Occupational therapy practitioners know that hope still glimmers in the darkest hour.”
 Unknown

 This one also says it all.
 With a new life change from illness or injury, OTs are some of the first ones to help instill hope to people that even during the hardest life events, there is hope of recovery and a chance to keep living life to the fullest.

 “Occupational therapy combines science, art and a creative spirit, and I truly feel that occupational therapy changes lives.”
 Mandy Chamberlain, OTR/L

 I love this quote from my friend and fellow OT blogger and entrepreneur Mandy Chamberlain, who is an amazing adult-based OT and the founder of OT Flourish.
 This quote is from her interview with Saebo, that you can read in full here.